 In this article, we take a look at VMware NSX-T Data Center Multisite and, more specifically, the failover/recovery procedure for an NSX-T environment spanning two sites in an active/standby deployment.
 This is also known as the NSX-T Multisite disaster recovery use case.

-By default, NSX-T transport nodes access NSX-T Manager nodes via their IP address, however, changing this behaviour so that the NSX-T Manager FQDN is used instead is an easy fix and is implemented by a simple REST API call.
+By default, NSX-T transport nodes access NSX-T Manager nodes via their IP address, however, changing this behaviour so that the NSX-T Manager FQDN is used instead can be implemented easily via REST API call.

 FQDN registration is an NSX-T Multisite requirement.
 As such, FQDN registration is not required for single-site deployments.

 In the scenario whereby a customer needs to failover NSX-T operations to a secondary site (by deploying a new NSX-T Manager and restoring from backup), the NSX-T Manager(s) and Cluster VIP address will likely change unless they have implemented stretched-L2.
 As such, the NSX-T Manager(s)/Cluster FQDN needs to be registered with all NSX-T transport nodes, and once a new NSX-T Manager is deployed to the secondary site and restored from backup, DNS can be amended to point at the new NSX-T Manager(s)/Cluster FQDN, and management operations restored.